Zero space left: Learn to clean up Mac's hard drive

 Another problem that is commonly encountered on Macs are backups from iOS devices.
 Although most backups are now done in the cloud, there are still millions of Macs with iPod, iPhone, and iPad backups still taking up hard drive space.

 To find them, go to Finder > Go > Go to Folder, paste the following path, and press Return:

 Now you can take all of these unnecessary backups to the Trash, then empty it to free up space.

-Another way to free up much-needed space is to empty to Trash, and clear out months or years worth of email Downloads.
-Once you’ve emptied the main Trash in the right-hand side of the Dock, it is also worth checking in the iTunes, Photos, Mail and iMovie applications - if you've used any of those recently - as they also have their own Trash functions, so make sure to clear those out too.
+Another way to free up much-needed space is to empty to Trash and clear out months or years' worth of email Downloads.
+Once you've emptied the main Trash on the right side of the Dock, it is also worth checking in the Photos, Mail, and iMovie applications — if you've used any of those recently — as they also have their own Trash functions, so make sure to clear those out too.